About Viola’s House

 Viola’s House is a maternity home that exists to provide maternity housing and support services to teen mothers who chose life for their unborn child.
 Homeless teen mothers can live in their facility for up to a year.
-Viola’s House has a staff/resident ratio of 1:1.
-Their staff is hands on with all of the residents and the residents receive constant guidance with parenting, cooking, and life skills.
+Viola’s House has a staff/resident ratio of 1:1, with hands-on staff, providing residents with guidance, parenting, cooking, and life skills.

-An immediate, and constant, need for Viola’s House is diapers.
-They distribute over 20,000 diapers a month and hope to increase this distribution effort.
+- An immediate, and constant, need for Viola’s House is diapers – they distribute over 20,000 diapers a month, and hope to increase this distribution effort.

-- Viola House is in the process of opening a Baby Benefit Store.
-The store will consist of gently used baby clothing and baby accessories.
-The items will be offered at a low cost, but they will also give a $20 voucher to mothers who come into the store and complete a parenting class on site.
+- Viola House is in the process of opening a Baby Benefit Store, with gently used baby clothing and baby accessories.
+While items will be offered at low prices, $20 vouchers will be provided to mothers who come into the store and complete a parenting class onsite.

-Their goal is for each individual mother to have a village of support while completing her personal individual goals and for each mother to thrive in motherhood and in the community.
+Viola’s House believe that love rests, rules and abides in their home.
+Their goal is for each individual mother to have a village of support, while completing her personal individual goals and for each mother to thrive in motherhood and in the community.